duck30lock/Junktoys/README.md

-#  Junktoys - Ultimate Windows Optimizer
+# 🎃 Junktoys - Halloween Edition 🎃

-A powerful Windows debloating and optimization tool with auto dark mode and advanced features.
+A powerful Windows debloating and optimization tool with spooky Halloween theme and advanced features!

 ## Features